ShuranXu/Flask-Web-Design-In-Python/README.md

 ### Token Refresh

 Introduce another endpoint, `/refresh`, for token refreshing.
 Add a refresh token in the previous `/login` endpoint response, and show how to get a new access token using the refresh token, without entering user credentials.

-tips:
-- don't worry about token freshness for now (non-fresh by default)

 ### Token freshness